Attitude Coverage

 Adding an Attitude Figure Of Merit object

 Determine the best direction in which to point the sensor in order to maximize access from the sensor to the satellites in the constellation.
-Add an Attitude Figure Of Merit (FOM) object to the Attitude Coverage object that will define the required quality of coverage.
+Add an Attitude Figure Of Merit object to the Attitude Coverage object that will define the required quality of coverage.

 1. Insert an Attitude Figure Of Merit () object using the Insert Default () method.